catppuccin/daisyui/README.md

 #### Customizable Semantic Colors
 - **Optional fields:** primary, secondary, accent, neutral, info

+Note: We do not recommend changing any colors other than the `primary` and `accent`, although we provide a way to do so

 #### Available Catppuccin Color Values
 - **Accent Colors:** rosewater, flamingo, pink, mauve, red, maroon, peach, yellow, green, teal, sky, sapphire, blue, lavender